algorand/code-samples/algorand-alexa-skill-python/README.md

 - `config.py` - Default values for when the user underspecifies certain requests.
 - `util.py` - Various utility functions.
 A number of functions to help process datetime objects for predict round and time intents.
 - `prompts.py` - The natural language prompts that Alexa will use to deliver the retrieved information.
 Includes some prompt formatting functions.
+- `interaction_model.json` - The intent/slot/dialog schema and sample utterances that Alexa uses to build the skill's interaction model.
+Drop this into the JSON editor in the Alexa Developer Console.

 # Setup Instructions